ShantanuJhaveri/LM-Intro_ML/AppofML_ITP449/ReadME.md

 #### Document Repo
 The documents contain things like lectures, lecture notes, hw documents, and misc documentation.
 #### Code Repo
 The code in here range from what I actually did on my HW submisions, my sandboxes, datasets I was playing around with, and even the build environment.
 Each hw#\_files_ folder contains each question seperately (as to the teachers orders).
-The code starts rudamentary with basic to more advanced python knowledge from assignments 1-4 (although I did try to through some spicy data structures into it) but then moves on to be more ML oriented in folders 5-8> I will try to include learning outcomes and outputs in readme files attached to each folder
+The code starts rudamentary with basic to more advanced python knowledge from assignments 1-4 (although I did try to through some spicy data structures into it) but then moves on to be more ML oriented in folders 5-8.
+I will try to include learning outcomes and outputs in readme files attached to each folder
+## Python Interpreter